shirotak/pancancer_MutSig_ICI/README.md

 # pan-cancer_MutSig_ICI
 This page provides processed data and codes to reproduce the main results of the paper.
 Other codes for preprocessing public or restricted-access data are available from the corresponding author upon reasonable request.
+Almost all of the analysis codes are written in Python using Jupyter Lab/Notebook.
+Only some parts are written in R.
 ___
 ## Requirements
+All has been tested on Mac OSX and Linux.
 ### Python 3.7.4
 - numpy 1.19.5
 - pandas 1.2.3